hallongrotta/hydrus-stats/README.md

 ## A warning

 Calculating cooccurrences can take a long time, especially for searches with many tags.
-Consider increasing the `min_count` parameter in `main.py` to decrease the number of "noise" tags, or make a more narrow search.
+Consider increasing the `min_count` parameter in `main.py` to decrease the number of "noise" tags, or make a more narrow search you think it takes to long to calculate.